fab-pie/mnist_mlp_cnn/README.md

 # then open http://localhost:8000/docs/ in a WebGPU-capable browser
 ```

-Note: Modern Chrome/Chromium-based browsers have experimental WebGPU support.
-You may need to enable the WebGPU flag or run an up-to-date browser with WebGPU enabled.

 ## Train & export (if you want to re-create models)

 These scripts use tinygrad and the project's export utilities.
 Example commands used during development: